rajat2502/YDKJS_Notes/Scope & Closures/Chapter_1_What's_the_Scope?.md

 ### Compiled vs. Interpreted

 - Code compilation is a set of steps that process the text of your code and turn it into a list of instructions the computer can understand.
 Typically, the whole source code is transformed at once, and those resulting instructions are saved as output that can later be executed.
-- In case of interpretation, the source code is transformed line by line; each line or statement is executed before immediately proceeding to processing the next line of the source code.
+- In case of interpretation, the source code is transformed line by line; each line or statement is executed before immediately proceeding to process the next line of the source code.
 - Here is an image showing the difference between the two:

 ![image](https://user-images.githubusercontent.com/42200276/106129194-0ad25300-6186-11eb-9ca8-d0b7ebc32f88.png)